unixerius/DSO/README.md

 Using these instructions you will do the following:

 1. Download and install the required software.
-2. Donwload a Vagrant configuration file and use it to setup a new Vagrant project.
+2. Download a Vagrant configuration file and use it to setup a new Vagrant project.
 3. Use Vagrant to create and install the VM.